Thu 11 Jan 2018 by Lorraine Imhoff

 Property searches are hugely important because they help your solicitor put together all the pieces of a transaction much like a giant jigsaw.
 Each search provides information about a certain element of the property and when all the details are put together, your solicitor has a complete picture of what the property looks like and, crucially, what the area around it also looks like.

 Are you ready to get a conveyancing quote?

 There is no obligation, and you will see your quote online rather than having to wait for an email or call.
 We offer a ‘no move, no fee’ guarantee should you instruct through Homeward Legal.

 The property searches that are usually made are listed below.
 While some of these are carried out in virtually all purchases, some will only be needed for homes in certain areas.
 Some searches are advisable but not essential – see our detailed explanations for when you might need them.

 When you run a fixed fee conveyancing quote here, your legal fees, search fees and disbursements will be clearly shown.

-(If you don’t want a local search done you can ask your Solicitor to take out search indemnity insurance – this gives you some protection if it later turns out that something does affect the property.
-See our separate page about indemnity insurance.)
+If you don't want to have a local search carried out, talk to your solicitor about taking out search indemnity insurance.
+This will give you some protection if it later turns out that there is an issue affecting the property.
+See our separate page on indemnity insurance.